Congratulations 2026-2027 Board of Governors!

 The membership is liable under the laws of the State of North Dakota for organizational debts in the event the organization’s assets are insufficient to discharge liabilities.

-Limitations-This organization will conduct no program that will prejudice or discredit the interests of the United States Air Force or any other government agency.
+This organization shall conduct no program that will prejudice or discredit the interests of the United States Air Force or any other government agency.

-When requested by the installation commander, the organization will comply with an audit of the financial status to be conducted by such person or agency as the MSC Budget Committee shall designate.
+When requested by the 5th Bomb Wing Commander, the organization will comply with an audit of the financial status to be conducted by such person or agency as the MSC Budget Committee shall designate.
 All books and records of the organization will be made available for such audits.
 Special circumstances may require an additional audit.

-This organization is prohibited from resale activities, except for the Thrift Store sales and occasional sales for fundraising purposes in accordance with AFI 34-223, and other Air Force Regulations and Instructions.
+This organization is prohibited from resale activities, except for the Thrift Store sales and occasional sales for fundraising purposes in accordance with DAFI 34-106, and other Air Force Regulations and Instructions.

 This Constitution cannot be amended to omit a statement of the nature and purpose of the organization or to omit provisions for disposing of residual assets and liabilities when the organization is dissolved.